 Captain John Bennett RN (1670-1717)

-Bennett was a royal Naval Captain for parts of his career but also had other interests sufficient that he left a will worth several millions in today’s money.
+Bennett was a Royal Navy captain for parts of his career but also had other interests; sufficient that he left a will worth several millions in today’s money.
 There is speculation that he and his wider family were closely involved in smuggling locally.

-His father was also a royal naval captain and John and his parents moved to Barking, in Essex, in their later years where the family also had connections.
-Barking in those days was a drop off port for London.
+His father was also a Royal Navy captain and John and his parents moved to Barking, in Essex, in their later years where the family also had connections.
+Barking in those days was a drop-off port for London.

 In Poole the family were said to live in a tenement at the end of Bennett’s Lane beside Strand Street.